Monbsoft/AurERP/README.md

-# AurERP
+# AurProject
-AurERP is an open source ERP solution for small and medium enterprises with a microservices architecture
+AurERP is an open source Project solution for small and medium enterprises with a microservices architecture